laravel/docs/filesystem.md

     $time = Storage::lastModified('file.jpg');

-To obtain the MIME type of a given file, the `mimeType` method can be used:
+The MIME type of a given file may be obtained via the `mimeType` method:

     $mime = Storage::mimeType('file.jpg')

 <a name="file-paths"></a>